Black Friday and Cyber Monday, step aside.

 Why Do Shoppers Care About Prime Day?

 The result is a summer shopping holiday that truly is on the level of Black Friday or Cyber Monday.
-And that was always Amazon’s goal — in a press release announcing the first Prime Day in 2015, Amazon made that clear with the headline “Step Aside Black Friday - Meet Prime Day.”
+And that was always Amazon’s goal — in a press release announcing the first Prime Day in 2015, with the clear headline:“Step Aside Black Friday - Meet Prime Day.
+On the eve of Amazon’s 20th birthday, the company introduces Prime Day, a global shopping event, with more deals than Black Friday, exclusively for Prime members,” the press release read.

 The reality is that people shop all year round, and it’s not super practical to wait until Black Friday or Cyber Monday, which occur relatively close together during the holiday season, to make all their major purchases.
 Prime Day — and all the competing summer sales that have cropped up — give shoppers a chance to nab products they want to buy without having to pay full price, and without having to wait until November.